ashkkumar/Uno/README.md

 ## Game Components
 The Uno game has been revamped using the Model-View-Controller (MVC) design pattern in Java, and Uno Flip is integrated.
+Milestone 4 has now added redo/undo functionality, replay functionality, and save/load.
 Here are the key
 components:

 1. `UnoGameModel` class: This serves as the model for the Uno game,